seungkilee-cs/Financial-Modeling/Black-Scholes-Model/README.md

 This implementation uses pure Python with an approximation for the normal CDF (Abramowitz & Stegun method) to avoid dependencies like SciPy.
 It's encapsulated in a `BlackScholesModel` class with static methods for call and put pricing.
 The code handles edge cases (e.g., t=0 returns intrinsic value) and includes type hints and docstrings for clarity.

 If using SciPy, replace `approx_norm_cdf` with `scipy.stats.norm.cdf` for exact precision.
-The model is for educational purposes—real-world use should consider extensions for dividends, stochastic volatility (e.g., Heston model), or jumps.
+The model is for educational purposes.
+For any real-world use should consider extensions for dividends, stochastic volatility (e.g., Heston model), or jumps.
+(Also don't write your functions in Python.)

 ## 04. Simulation Using the Model